heygauri/30f7f52d2f8f09918a279510ed00e6b5_CyberZen_05/temp.md

 - *Images Content Analysis:* Utilizing NLP and image recognition methods to assess the authenticity and accuracy of ad content and the images present on the website.

--*Customer care number database Creation:* Implementing web scraping to build a database of fraudulent customer care numbers and using a REST API to verify incoming numbers for potential scams.
+- *Customer care number database Creation:* Implementing web scraping to build a database of fraudulent customer care numbers and using a REST API to verify incoming numbers for potential scams.

--*Feedback Form:*  Feedback to enhance the extension’s accuracy and adapt to evolving fraudulent tactics.
+- *Feedback Form:*  Feedback to enhance the extension’s accuracy and adapt to evolving fraudulent tactics.

 ## Prerequisites